Abhijith-utla/Stylemaxx/README.md

 * **Authenticate securely** with OAuth (Google, GitHub, or Email).
 * **Discover recommendations** powered by deep learning models that analyze color, texture, and clothing structure.

-Unlike generic recommendation engines, StyleMax focuses on **individual style discovery**.
+Unlike generic recommendation engines, StyleMaxx focuses on **individual style discovery**.
 It doesn’t just suggest “trending” items—it learns from each upload to suggest complementary looks, helping users mix, match, and expand their wardrobe intelligently.

 ---